exponea/exponea-android-sdk/Documentation/push-notifications.md

 > 📘
 >
-> Refer to [Mobile Push Notifications](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification) to learn how to create push notifications in the Engagement web app.
+> Refer to [Mobile push notifications](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification) to learn how to create push notifications in the Engagement web app.

+> 📘
+>
+> Also see [Mobile push notifications FAQ](https://support.bloomreach.com/hc/en-us/articles/18152713374877-Mobile-Push-Notifications-FAQ) at Bloomreach Support Help Center.

 ## Integration

 This section describes the steps to add the minimum push notification functionality (receive alert notifications) to your app.

-### Standard (Firebase) Integration
+### Standard (Firebase) integration

 To be able to send [push notifications](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications) from the Engagement platform and receive them in your app on Android devices, you must: